Xvezda/hotcake/README.md

 </script>
 ```

-If hotcake not initialized explicitly, it will initialized automatically with default options when window loaded.
+If hotcake not initialized explicitly, it will automatically initialize with default options when window loaded.

 ## Options